Relativistic reflection within an extended hot plasma geometry: Application to ESO 033-G002

-After finding the lamp post best fit (\modellp), we now switch to \relxilllpext and allow the radial position of the primary source, \ringradius, to vary freely (\modelextfreeboost).
+After finding the lamp post best fit (\modellp), we switched to \relxilllpext and allowed the radial position of the primary source, \ringradius, to vary freely (\modelextfreeboost).
 The best fit model and residuals are shown in Fig.~\ref{fig:model_components_ESO033} and Fig.~\ref{fig:resids_ESO033} (see Table~\ref{table:parameters_uncertainties_ext} for all fit parameters).
 Relativistic reflection is the main contribution to the model at energies ${\gtrsim}1$\,keV, except for the iron line at 6.4\,keV, which originates in the distant reflector.
-The primary flux component of \relxill is about an order of magnitude lower than the reflected component, due to the compact primary source geometry and rapidly rotating black hole, $a > 0.93$.
+The primary flux component of \relxill is about an order of magnitude lower than the reflected component, due to the compact primary source geometry and rapidly rotating BH, $a > 0.93$.

-We find that the new ring-like model describes the data equally well ($\chi^2/\textrm{DoF} = 458.6/400$) and we find no major differences to the lamp post model in the residuals.
+We found that the new ring-like model describes the data equally well ($\chi^2/\textrm{DoF} = 458.6/400$) and we found no major differences to the lamp post model in the residuals.
 The radius of the ring-like primary source is constrained below $\ringradius < 2.1\rg$, excluding a primary source with a larger radius.
 This result is expected since small values of \ringradius create line profiles similar to the lamp post (see Fig.~\ref{fig:relline_spectra}).
 The height is constrained to ${<}2.4 \rg$.
 All other parameters are comparable to \modellp within uncertainties.

 Additionally, we test \modelextfixboost with the normalization of the reflected and primary spectrum fixed to the one expected from a ring with an isotropic emission pattern (i.e., we fix the parameter $\boost = 1$).
 The results are also shown in Table~\ref{table:parameters_uncertainties_ext}.
 We do not find significant differences between the two models.
 The reason being that the spectrum is very reflection dominated, which can also be seen in the fact that \modelextfreeboost only sets a lower limit on the boost parameter of $\boost > 0.76$.
 We note that while \boost values ${\gg} 1$ are formally allowed by the fit, they can be ruled out as non-physical because such values would require the primary emission to be exceedingly boosted towards the disk.
 In Fig.~\ref{fig:resids_ESO033} we show the residuals of both models, \modelextfreeboost and \modelextfixboost, compared to the fits of the lamp post model.
 There are no significant differences in the residuals between the models.